elixir-cloud-aai/TESK/README.md

 ### Cancelling a task
 When API gets a request to cancel a task, it labels both Taskmaster's Job and Pod objects with cancelled status.
 API then uses Job label to determine task's CANCELED status.
 Pod's label gets populated to Downward API file, which changes Taskmaster listens to.
 If Taskmaster detects a change in labels, it stops an execution of a currently running  executor and finishes.
 ### Authentication and authorisation
-TESK API expects an access token obtained from Elixir AAI in Authorization Bearer header.
+TESK supports OAuth2/OIDC to authorise API requests.
+Authentication and authorisation are optional and can be turned off completely.
+When turned on, TESK API expects an OIDC access token in Authorization Bearer header.
+TESK can be integrated with any standard OIDC provider, but the solution has been designed to support Elixir AAI in the first place and the authorisation part relies on Elixir's group model.
 For details, please see [Authentication and Authorisation](auth.md)
 ### HTTP Error Codes
 TES spec does not define expected behaviour in case of errors.
 TESK API uses following HTTP codes: